-And Two Reasons Why Now is the Time to Take Immediate Action!
+And Two Reasons Why Now is the Time to Outsource Your HR Function!

 Leaders of social impact organizations have had to come to grips with some harsh realities as of late.
 COVID outbreaks, and the anticipation of future outbreaks, continue to disrupt business operations and dwindle organizational resources.
 The social sector and, in turn, its workforce are challenged to meet commitments to members, growing community needs, and partner expectations.
 It is no wonder why outsourcing is now not only practical, it is a growing solution for many organizations.